142CodeGreen/S10.11/README.md

 This is a practise of including Nemo Guardrails on top of S1 repository with adjusted code.
 It's a simple RAG chatbot that allows upload of file then conduct Q&A using NVIDIA NIM.
 The RAG orchestration is via LlamaIndex and GPU-accelerated Milvus Vector Store, using NVIDIA embeddings.

+This workbook includes indexing for loaded document in the doc_loader.py file.

 ## Setup

 1. Clone the repository: